kazuho/draft-rescorla-tls-esni/draft-ietf-tls-esni.md

 to a ESNI record query, each containing an ESNIKeys value.)
 The client MUST NOT send encrypted SNI using groups or cipher suites not advertised by the server.

-When offering an encrypted SNI, the client MUST NOT offer to resume any non-ESNI PSKs.
+When offering an encrypted SNI, the client MUST NOT offer a session ticket obtained through a non-ESNI TLS session.
 It additionally MUST NOT offer to resume any sessions for TLS 1.2 or below.

+### Generating ClientHello {#generate-clienthello}

+The client then builds the first ClientHello, that has the following properties:

+* Contains a "server_name" extension that carries the true SNI DNS name in cleartext.
+* Immediately following the "server_name" extension, contains an "encrypted_server_name" extension carrying the ClientEncryptedSNI structure of type `esni_parameters`.

+The client MUST NOT send a "cached_info" extension {{!RFC7924}} with a CachedObject entry whose CachedInformationType is "cert".

+A ClientHello generated in response to a HelloRetryRequest MUST contain a "server_name" extension carrying the public name.
+This message MUST NOT contain an "encrypted_server_name" extension.

+These ClientHellos are fed into the Transcript Hash ({{RFC8446}}; Section 4.4.1).

+### ESNI Transformation {#esni-transformation}

+Then, before submitting the first ClientHello to the record protocol, the client transforms the ClientHello by replacing the aforementioned two extensions with the following pair:

+* A "server_name" extension that contains ESNIKeys.public_name.
+* Immediately following the "server_name" extension, an "encrypted_server_name"
+  extension carrying the ClientEncryptedSNI structure of type `esni_encrypted`.

+The key and the IV used for encrypting the payload of the "encrypted_server_name" extension is calculated as follows.

 Let Z be the DH shared secret derived from a key share in ESNIKeys and the corresponding client share in ClientEncryptedSNI.key_share.
 The SNI encryption key is